Case interview

-A case interview is a job interview in which the applicant is presented with a challenging business scenario that he/she must investigate and propose a solution to.
+A case interview is a job interview in which the applicant is presented with a challenging business scenario that they must investigate and propose a solution to.
 Case interviews are designed to test the candidate's analytical skills and "soft" skills within a realistic business context.
 The case is often a business situation or a business case that the interviewer has worked on in real life.

 Case interviews are mostly used in hiring for management consulting jobs.
 Consulting firms use case interviews to evaluate candidate's analytical ability and problem-solving skills; they are looking not for a "correct" answer but for an understanding of how the applicant thinks and how the applicant approaches problems.

 Method

 During case interviews, interviewers are generally looking for the following skills: